 Anyway, having said all that, luckily, there are Thai Massage trainers in Thailand that are much more used to Westerners than others, and have learned to more or less cater to Western students’ wishes and style of learning.

 This, of course, doesn’t mean that other Thai Massage schools or teachers shouldn’t be considered!
-On the contrary, for those who want the genuine “Thai cultural experience,” I would certainly advice to study with the “Thai who stayed Thai.”
+On the contrary, for those who want the genuine “Thai cultural experience,” I would certainly advise to study with the “Thai who stayed Thai.”
 Moreover, to study and learn certain Thai Massage styles and techniques or certain Thai therapeutic specialties, one wouldn’t have another choice anyway.

 However, in this post we’re going to take a look at the Thai Massage schools and trainers in Thailand that are more likely to give a pleasant and more fruitful learning-experience to Westerners.